Seale and Sands

 Apart from houses by the old school, most of the houses in the parish are to the south, along Binton Lane and in The Sands.

 The Sands

 The Sands, is the largest settlement in the parish, green-buffered from all other settlements.
 The Sands has a pub, The Barley Mow.
 Its local shop and post office has closed.

 Sandy Cross

 On the Seale side of Farnham Golf Course is part of the parish sometimes known as Sandy Cross, towards the west it turns at an informal point into Furze Hill and a heavily pined area.
 Here behind a few houses is a worked sand pit.

 Demography and housing

-The United Kingdom Census 2011 reveals that parish, had 907 people living in 360 households.
+The 2011 United Kingdom census reveals that parish, had 907 people living in 360 households.
 Almost all of these had farmland or gardens.